yuchanns/b-komachi-ai-worker/README.md

 - [ ] 🧠 Efficient retention through grouping common words.
 - [ ] 🔮 More features coming soon...

-**Note**: Unfortunately, OpenAI is not supported at the moment due to the absence of a subscription.
-However, PRs are warmly welcomed.

 ## 🛠️ Deploy

 Users must provide the following environment variables within GitHub's Secrets - go to "Settings -> Secrets":